 I believe it's little things that can make the biggest impact.

 During hospitalization, a thoughtful psychiatric nurse handed me a box of crayons.
 This became my language for recovery.
 I could now access feelings of pain, hope, and empathy - and channel them into a visual medium.

 I learned that there is power in vulnerability and expression.
 After I was discharged, I began sharing my story and auctioning my crayon drawings to raise money for local mental health programs.

 This led to raising thousands of dollars and the idea for my startup, The Giving Gallery, which is now an online art platform where artists can sell their art in collaboration with partnered mental health nonprofits.

-I re-enrolled in college at the University of California, Davis, to earn my B.S. in Human Development.
+I went back to college at the University of California, Davis, to earn my B.S. in Human Development.
 I started speaking out and gave over 150 talks across the nation to students, faculty, and school administrators sharing my story and mental health resources.

 Mental Health Filmmaking

 During college, I taught myself filmmaking and got accepted into a documentary film program at Trinity University, Dublin Ireland.
 I researched the cultural influences on psychiatric care, and this culminated in the production of my first short documentary entitled, "A Global Mental Health Perspective".
 My research included interviewing historians of the oldest psychiatric hospital in the world at Bedlam in England, and attending an international mental health conference in Wales.
 I began to cultivate partnerships, and a deep passion at the intersection of mental health and culture.